HimbeersaftLP/MagicalCat/README.md

 # MagicalCat
 The most magical bot you'll ever use.
-Prefix is - (by default) For Discord.
+Prefix is - (by default) <br>
+For Discord.
 ### Commands
 help - DMs you the bot commands.